Women in Engineering Day

 While recognizing this day, the Women’s Engineering Society encourages all sectors of the industry to take part in applauding their woman engineers and present ideas that will encourage more women to enter the industry.

 A second identified issue comes from a subconscious bias against hiring women engineers.
-By recognizing women in the industry and applauding them for their work and value, a conversation is opened about inclusivity in the workplace.
+By recognizing females in engineering and applauding them for their work and value, a conversation is opened about inclusivity in the workplace.
 Taking uncomfortable topics such as inclusivity and workplace discrimination and turning them into natural conversations kickstarts a deeper dive into dismantling common hierarchies seen in every industry.

 As a company, we are aware of the significant difference that exists between the number of men who hold engineering and leadership positions compared to women.
-In software engineering in specific, there are significantly less women who hold these positions.
+In software engineering in specific, there are significantly fewer women in engineering roles.

 There is a definite need for having women fill these roles, but there is often a lack of encouragement for women to pursue them.
-One of our top priorities is to do our part in bettering equal opportunity in software engineering by informing women on the opportunities available to them and encouraging them to take them.
+One of our top priorities is to do our part in bettering equal opportunities in software engineering for females in engineering and encouraging them to take them.

 Declaring your company is an equal opportunity workplace, and actually working to make this a reality are very different things.
 At Integrant, we established our commitment to inclusivity in the foundation of the company and grew from there.